SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

 ![](./img/numberofsessions.png)

-### What are the number of unique sessions per day?
+!!! question "What are the number of unique sessions per day?"

 ```python
 # Number of unique sessions per day